cschlick/PhenixML/docs/index.rst

 PhenixML
 ===========================================================================

-PhenixML is a project built to support the `Phenix <https://phenix-online.org>`_ suite of tools for sturcture refinement of x-ray crystallography and cryo-EM models.
+PhenixML is a project built to support the `Phenix <https://phenix-online.org>`_ suite of tools for structure refinement of x-ray crystallography and cryo-EM models.
 Many aspects of Phenix could benefit from regression/classification tasks on molecules and molecular fragments.
-This framework aims to make these tasks easy.
+This framework aims to make these tasks more organized.

 The fundamental objects are MolContainers and Fragments.
 A MolContainer stores molecular data structures in a pre-existing format.
 A Fragment is a selection on a MolContainer.
 Featurization, labeling, and visualization functionality operate on Fragments.
 The basic workflow would be: